 Alongside the plethora of god-awful coffee, tea is GENERALLY the safe option of hot beverages.
 Generally, until you discover that the Soft Play area your child is currently stuck into only sells tea that’s made in a machine.

-It’s tea.
+It’s TEA.
 Stick a teabag in, boil the kettle, you can even leave the rest to me.
 Don’t tarnish the good name of tea by using CAPSULES.
 (It is DEFINITELY not Barry’s).

-The Steep Slide
+The Steep Slides

 If your slide is so steep you need someone supervising how children go down it, is it REALLY the brightest idea to have in a children’s soft play area?
 I mean, really?
+We’re not looking for thrill a minute adventure park stuff here.
+Parents just want somewhere they can sit and let their kids run wild without fear of winding up in A&E because their kid came down a sheer drop head first.
+Who even designs these slides for small kids?

 The Joys Of “Children Must Be Kept Supervised At All Times” While In Stupidly Difficult To See Them Climbing Frames

-I’d love to be able to have the X-Ray vision required to see through the million and one obstacles within the frame, but I’m lacking that particular characteristic.
+I’d love to be able to have the X-Ray vision required to see through the million and one obstacles within the frame.
+Unfortunately, I’m lacking that particular characteristic.
 It’s funny to think about, having the ability to actually supervise at all times.
 Of course, I sit there, looking over every few minutes, but it’s impossible.
 I’ve contemplated strapping a Go-Pro to his head, that I’m able to follow on my phone.
 For now, I’ve just got to assume that he’s not fighting with other kids, after falling down some steps or after peeing in the corner.
 Right?

-The Opening Hours
+Soft Play Opening Hours

 Those are just some of the random thoughts that pop into my head while I’m sat in the (hell that is) soft play area – got anything to add?
 I’d love to hear them – leave a comment below, or over on Facebook!